saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 ---
-title: Upgrade daisyUI from v4 to v5
+title: daisyUI 5 beta is here!
-desc: daisyUI 5 is a major update with many new features and improvements.
-This guide will help you upgrade your project from daisyUI 4 to daisyUI 5.
+desc: Everything about the new daisyUI 5 beta release

 ---

+Tailwind CSS 4 is now available with huge improvements.
+Naturally daisyUI 5 follows with all the latest features.
+Over 7 months of design and development went into this.
+Listening to feedback.
+Fixing bugs.
+Making things even better than before.
+The result is here. daisyUI 5 (beta) brings a lot of new things, it has more tools to help you build, it's more accessible.
+Clean and polished.
+And even simpler to use!

-## 1. Core
+## 1. Core Improvement

+daisyUI 5 library is compatible with Tailwind CSS 4, has zero dependencies, smaller package size, smaller CSS size and is more customizable.

-### Tailwind CSS 4 compatible
+### Tailwind CSS 4 compatibility

 daisyUI 5 works with Tailwind CSS 4.
 See [Tailwind CSS upgrade guide](https://tailwindcss.com/)